bernadinm/sha512-crypt-validate/README.md

 docker run -it bernadinm/sha512_verify "$(cat pass)" "$(cat hash)"
 ```

+## Generate Password hash

-You can generate your password here: https://github.com/bernadinm/sha512-crypt
+If you wanted to generate your password hash, you follow the instructions here: https://github.com/bernadinm/sha512-crypt